Skilling vs selftrade, Who's The Best?

 The minimum deposit for selftrade is $250.

-Depending on your needs, a lower minimum deposit can be beneficial.
+Depending on your circumstances, a lower minimum deposit can be beneficial.
 If you are experienced with forex trading but are looking for a change then both Skilling and selftrade are a good option.

 Skilling vs selftrade - Regulation And Licencing In More Detail